aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

-# Module 1: Preparing your AWS Cloud 9
+# Module 1: Preparing your AWS Cloud 9 Development Environment

 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.